Christensen-Lab-Dartmouth/PyMethylProcess/README.md

     * docker pull joshualevy44/pymethylprocess
     * Or see example scripts for usage, install from github
 * Example Usage Scripts (in github repo): Located in ./example_scripts/
-* Help docs (in github repo): ./Docs/build/html/index.html (to be updated; also will be hosted soon)
+* Help docs (in github repo): https://christensen-lab-dartmouth.github.io/PyMethylProcess/

 *PyMethyProcess* is pending submission and review, and link to paper will be posted shortly.